-I use formal theory and empirical methods to study international politics and political economy.
-I'm broadly interested in applied game theory and structural estimation methods, with my dissertation focusing on dynamic models of conflict.
-I'm also interested in studying international relations with models of strategic information transmission and games on networks.
+I use formal theory and empirical methods to research international politics, conflict, and political economy.
+My focus is on applying game theory and structural estimation methods to study dynamic models of war, but I am also working on models of strategic information transmission and games on networks.

 Conflict Management and Peace Science, 39(5):487-519, 2022.